 Yes.
 Further information on this quality criterion and support materials to help contractors implement the requirement are available on the Quality Payments – Over use of asthma treatments page.

-Q. How many patients with asthma need to be referred to meet the quality criterion?
+Q. How many patients with asthma need to be referred to a healthcare professional to meet the quality criterion?

 There is not a specified number of people with asthma that need to be referred to meet the quality criterion.

-Q. If a contractor has not been able to identify any asthma patients, for whom more than 6 short acting bronchodilator inhalers were dispensed without any corticosteroid inhaler within a 6 month period, do they still meet the criterion?
+Q. If a contractor has not been able to identify any suitable patients with asthma, do they still meet the criterion?

 Where no patients are identified for referral, the contractor will still be eligible for payment as long as they can evidence that they have been working to identify suitable patients and that they have a process in place for referral should they identify someone.